chanzuckerberg/cellxgene/README.md

 ### prepare

-The `prepare` command is included to help you format your data by using `scanpy` under the hood.
+The `prepare` command is included to help you format your data.
+It uses `scanpy` under the hood.
 This is especially useful if you are unfamiliar with `scanpy` or are starting with data in a different format.

 To prepare from an existing `.h5ad` file use